-- 13.1 An employee may be able to claim Statutory Shared Parental Pay (ShPP) of up to 39 weeks (less any weeks of SMP/SAP or MA claimed by them or their partner) if they have at least 26 weeks' continuous employment with us at the end of the Qualifying Week and their average earnings are not less than the lower earnings limit set by the government each tax year.
-ShPP is paid by employers at a rate set by the government each year. - 13.2 The employee is required to tell the Trust in either their period of leave notice or in writing at least eight weeks before they want ShPP to start, whether they intend to claim ShPP during their leave (and if applicable, for what period).
+- 14.1 An employee may be able to claim Statutory Shared Parental Pay (ShPP) of up to 39 weeks (less any weeks of SMP/SAP or MA claimed by them or their partner) if they have at least 26 weeks' continuous employment with us at the end of the Qualifying Week and their average earnings are not less than the lower earnings limit set by the government each tax year.
+ShPP is paid by employers at a rate set by the government each year. - 14.2 The employee is required to tell the Trust in their period of leave notice whether they intend to claim ShPP during their leave (and if applicable, for what period).
+If it is not in the employee's period of leave notice, the employee can tell the Trust in writing at least eight weeks before they want ShPP to start.

-14. Other Terms During Shared Parental Leave
+15 Other Terms During Shared Parental Leave

-- 14.1 All the terms and conditions of an employee's contract of employment remain in force during SPL, except for the terms relating to pay. - 14.2 Annual leave entitlement will continue to accrue at the rate provided under the employee's contract.
-If the holiday year is due to end during their SPL, the employee should ensure that they have used the full year's entitlement before starting their SPL. - 14.3 If an employee is a member of the pension scheme, the Trust will make employer pension contributions during any period of paid SPL, based on their normal salary, in accordance with the pension scheme rules.
-Any employee contributions made will be based on the amount of any shared parental pay they are receiving, unless in respect of teaching staff they apply to the Teachers Pension Scheme on the relevant form, and in respect of members of the Local Government Pension Scheme they contact the Trust's Payroll/Finance Assistant and/or Lincolnshire Local Government Pension Scheme, to inform them that they wish to make up any shortfall.
+- 15.1 All the terms and conditions of an employee's contract of employment remain in force during SPL, except for the terms relating to pay. - 15.2 Where applicable, annual leave entitlement will continue to accrue at the rate provided under the employee's contract.
+If the holiday year is due to end during their SPL, the employee should ensure that they have used the full year's entitlement before starting their SPL. - 15.3 If an employee is a member of the pension scheme, the Trust will make employer pension contributions during any period of paid SPL, based on their normal salary, in accordance with the pension scheme rules.
+Any employee contributions made will be based on the amount of any shared parental pay they are receiving, except in respect of teaching staff who should apply to the Teachers Pension Scheme on the relevant form, and in respect of members of the Local Government Pension Scheme who should contact the Trust's Payroll/Finance Assistant and/or Lincolnshire Local Government Pension Scheme, to inform them that they wish to make up any shortfall.

-15. Keeping in Touch
+16 Keeping in Touch

-- 15.1 The Trust may make reasonable contact with the employee from time to time during their maternity leave. - 15.2 The employee may work, including attending training, for up to 10 days during maternity or adoption leave without bringing their maternity leave or SMP to an end.
+- 16.1 The Trust may make reasonable contact with the employee from time to time during their SPL.
+This may include contacting the employee to discuss arrangements for their return to work. - 16.2 The employee may work, including attending training, for up to 10 days during maternity or adoption leave without bringing their maternity leave or SMP to an end.
 In addition the employee can work up to 20 days during SPL without bringing it to an end.
-These are call Shared Parental Leave in touch (or SPLIT) days.
+These are called Shared Parental Leave In Touch (or SPLIT) days.
 The arrangements, including pay, would be set by agreement with their line manager or the Human Resources Director.
 The employee is not obliged to undertake any such work during maternity, adoption or shared parental leave.
 In any case, the employee must not work in the two weeks following birth.

-16. Returning to Work
+17 Returning to Work